|

 Copyright: 05/1946

 Startling Comics #39 - The capital of the Central American country of Mantegala is the site of insurgents trying to destroy democracy in the small nation.
 Don Davis is sent by the State Department to lend a hand to the government.
+Click here to read the story.

-33 'At A Tea House In Town' 'At A Tea House In Town'
+'At A Tea House In Town'

 Published by Better Publications